Huotes/CommitMaker/README.md

 'Brokeback Mountain' is not just a movie.
 It's also what Chuck Norris calls the pile of dead ninjas in his front yard.

 Chuck Norris breaks RSA 128-bit encrypted codes in milliseconds.

+Scientists have estimated that the energy given off during the Big Bang is roughly equal to 1CNRhK (Chuck Norris Roundhouse Kick).